Polygence blog / Research Opportunities and Ideas

 2. The intersection of fashion and history

 We may think we know the styles of the 1970s or of the 1920s, but do we really?
 Can we note the difference between the 1970s in London or New York City versus a small town in Illinois; or between different social groups or subcultures?
 Costume designers and fashion historians must meticulously research and distill to know exactly when a photograph was taken or to confirm the origin of a garment.
 In this project, you can begin to learn these same techniques by observing things like quality and style of clothing, fabric, fit, socio-economic influences, as well as political and war-time changes.
 The changing fashion of hairstyles and makeup could be evaluated too.
-Further, learn about how to accurately decipher and document status in dress.
+Further, learn about how to accurately decipher and document the status of the dress.
 Whether it’s the difference between a Civil War Brigadier General and a member of the Company or an 1850s woman of privilege versus her maid, there are many exciting nuances and vast distinctions to explore in status.

 Idea by fashion research mentor Desira